I need human help to enter verification code (office hours only)

 Diversity, Equity, & Inclusion

-We value diversity and inclusion by embracing the variety of Jewish experience, thought, and practice.
+We value diversity and inclusion by embracing the variety of Jewish experiences, perspectives, and practices.
 There is more than one way to believe, practice, and live as a Jew and we recognize that.
-We are a community for people of all backgrounds, gender orientations, and sexualities who support our mission and values.
+We are a community for people of all backgrounds, genders, and sexualities who support our mission and values.
 That also means embracing interfaith families.

 Inclusion is one of our core values and we strive to be responsive to the needs of our congregants, their families, and guests while they worship, socialize, and learn with us.
 We celebrate the uniqueness of each individual and welcome diversity within our community.